Deputy Chief of Mission

 U.S. Agency for International Development

-The U.S. Agency for International Development (USAID) Uzbekistan Country Director is responsible for overseeing a development assistance program focused on improving livelihoods of individuals engaged in agriculture; increasing citizen’s role in governance; reducing deaths due to infectious diseases (e.g., TB, HIV); enhancing Government of Uzbekistan (GOU) responsiveness to transnational crime (e.g., trafficking in persons) and security threats; and expanding opportunities for development cooperation.
+The U.S. Agency for International Development (USAID) Uzbekistan Mission Director is responsible for overseeing a development assistance program focused on improving livelihoods of individuals engaged in agriculture; increasing citizen’s role in governance; reducing deaths due to infectious diseases (e.g., TB, HIV); enhancing Government of Uzbekistan (GOU) responsiveness to transnational crime (e.g., trafficking in persons) and security threats; and expanding opportunities for development cooperation.
 In addition, assistance focuses on strategies to mitigate potential conflicts around issues such as water and energy.
 Since 1993, the US Government, primarily through USAID, has provided over $330 million in assistance to Uzbekistan.
 USAID works closely with other USG agencies, local counterparts and donors, as well as its regional headquarters in Almaty, to achieve assistance objectives.

 Website: Central Asia Regional